 Pua’a Ka’a Falls – Mile Marker 22

 This waterfall is barely mentioned in most books and to be honest, doesn’t look like much.
-We pulled over to check it out mostly because it has a big lot to park in and we figured… why not.
+We pulled over to check it out mostly because it has a big lot to park in and we figured… why not?

 But let me tell you… this ended up being our favorite waterfall of the day!

 You can easily walk to the first waterfall and hop right in.
-No hiking or rock climbing needed.
+No hiking or rock climbing is needed.
 Which makes it a great place for kids and pets to experience.
 And we had fun splashing around with the crowd.

 But thanks to our Maui Revealed book, we read about another waterfall just behind this one and ventured out to find it.
-If you go to the right of the swimming hole, you’ll see a small and narrow dirt path the goes uphill.
+If you go to the right of the swimming hole, you’ll see a small and narrow dirt path that goes uphill.
 Follow it!

 Once you get to the top, hang left and follow the old metal bridge to the other side.
 At the end of the bridge is a small log used as a bridge to get over.
 Follow this and a small path will lead you to a secluded, amazing waterfall.